4.2.5 The AAT review process

 Additional information can be sought

-The AAT may request further information from the Registrar or another person in order to make a decision regarding an AAT first review.
-The AAT may request the further information by requesting production of a document or requesting that a person attend a hearing to answer questions.
-The Registrar must comply with such a request as soon as practicable and no later than 14 days after the request is made by the AAT.
-Any other person must comply with the time period specified in the request from the AAT (CSRC Act section 95G and section 95H).
+The AAT may require further information from the Registrar or another person in order to make a decision regarding an AAT first review.
+The AAT may direct that the further information be provided by requiring production of a document or that a person attend a hearing to answer questions.
+(AAT Act section 33 and section 40A, CSRC Act section 95H).

 The AAT may also require the Registrar to exercise information gathering powers the Registrar holds under CSA Act section 161 or CSRC Act section 120 to obtain information for the AAT that is relevant to an AAT first review.
 The Registrar must comply with such a request from the AAT as soon as practicable and no later than 7 days after the request is made (CSRC Act section 95J).